tobinsouth/zktax/README.md

 }
 ```

 Each time there is a change to the code, you can pull and rebuild on the server.
-In order to build you will have to have the flags `export NODE_OPTIONS=“--max-old-space-size=8192 --openssl-legacy-provider”` set to fix key build issues on the server.
+In order to build you will have to have the flags `export NODE_OPTIONS="--max-old-space-size=8192 --openssl-legacy-provider"` set to fix key build issues on the server with node version 20 (`nvm use 20`, which must be set each time).

 We can then run:
 ```